 I have picked up my exercise.
-Though I will admit not as much as I should be doing and I know I need to do much more.
+Though I will admit I am not exercising as much as I should be doing, I know I need to do much more.
 The issue is trying to deal with the stress in my professional world, relaxing enough by the time I get home, and then going out for a nice walk o hike sometime after dinner just to let my body relax a bit and get the exercise it needs.
-However, I also know that the winter months bring cold, wet, and gloomy skies and I will not be motivated for any outdoor activities.
+However, I also know that the winter months bring cold, wet, and gloomy skies, and I will not be motivated for any outdoor activities.

 With that in mind, my wife and I agreed to buy an exercise bike.
 We did some online research, looked at Consumer Reports reviews, visited a store to try out different bikes, and ultimately purchased a Schwinn IC2 Bike from Amazon.
 I set myself the goal of working out for about fifteen minutes every evening.
-My goal is to work my way up to thirty minutes, then sixty minutes, and for a stretch goal, bike ride from my home to the local brewery.
+My goal is to work my way up to thirty minutes, then sixty minutes, and a bike ride from my home to the local brewery for a stretch goal.
 I am motivated.

 Bhavna was annoyed each time I stopped to focus my camera and take photos.
-The slight breeze made handheld focusing challenging.
+The slight breeze made handheld focusing challenges.
 I had the AF-S DX Nikkor 18-55mm f/3.5-5.6 G VR lens with attached macro extension tubes but even using my miniature Manfrotto PIXI mini tripod required patience and persistence.
-The smallest movement in the subject (or my hands) was exaggerated and the photos would be blurry.
-Bhavna felt my photography was slowing us down but in actuality, it gave my body a chance to rest.
-At one point, my blood glucose fell below 70 and I had to swallow twenty carbohydrate grams of glucose gel.
+Minor body shake exaggerated the smallest movement in the subject (or my hands), and the photos would be blurry.
+Bhavna felt my photography was slowing us down, but it gave my body a chance to rest in actuality.
+At one point, my blood glucose fell below 70, and I had to swallow twenty carbohydrate grams of glucose gel.
 Stopping to take some photos helped my body recover.

 We took the shortcut across a boardwalk back to the trailhead and discussed our plans for the next day.
 We decided that we would return and complete another Sourland Mountain Preserve trail.
-Bhavna had never visited the Roaring Brook but a few years ago, I hiked that trail with my friend Prasanna.
+Bhavna had never visited Roaring Brook, but I hiked that trail with my friend Prasanna a few years ago.

 On the Saturday after Good Friday, Bhavna and I decided to hike the other half of the trail to Roaring Rocks Boulders.

-That helpless baby grew into a handsome, warm, caring, capable, man who loves his mother and dotes on his sister.
+That helpless baby grew into a handsome, warm, caring, capable man who loves his mother and dotes on his sister.
 My “baby boy” is eighteen next month.
-He is graduating from the Montgomery Township high school in June and will be attending the Honors College at Rutgers University where he will be studying biology.
+He is graduating from the Montgomery Township high school in June and attending the Honors College at Rutgers University, where he will be studying biology.